-- This service center update has footage of early versions of some Game Boy and SNES games, most notably a "Ver.
-0.1A" Super Metroid.
+- This service center update has footage of early versions of some Game Boy and SNES games, most notably Super Metroid "Ver.
+0.1A".

 - Nintendo employment leaflets have concept art for newer games, as well a photos of PC monitors with games being developed on.

 - MarioWiki category page detailing multiple articles that list things that did not make it into various Mario games.
 These should be handled very carefully, and proper sources for the images/"facts" should be found beforehand.